â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 • Request

-• The request should be clear and concise, focusing on the exact tax matter of uncertainty the Applicant is requesting a Clarification on.
+• The request should be clear and concise, focusing on the exact Tax matter of uncertainty the Applicant is requesting a Clarification on.

 • If there is more than one question, the questions should be clearly numbered and based on the background information required.